anthonychl/THM/README.md

 ## Linux Privilege Escalation

-**Service Exploit** - Exploit services on the Linux machine
+**Service Exploit** - Exploit services on a Linux machine

 **Readable Shadow file** - Reading a shadow file and using a password to crack password hashes

-**Wrtiable etc shadow** - If the shadow file has write permissions you can modify a password any user in the file
+**Wrtiable etc shadow** - If a shadow file has write permissions you can modify a password for any user in the file

-**Writable etc passwd** - Generate a password for any user
+**Writable etc passwd** - Generate a password for any user in the file

 **Sudo Shell Escape Sequences** - Use the sudo -l command to find linux commands/services that can be executed with elevated privileges